S-Panta/HydroServerArduinoClient/docs/apireference.md

 - Otherwise, the result of the underlying subscribe call

-**Note:** subscribes at QoS 0 by default; there is currently no parameter to request QoS 1/2 on subscribe.
+**Note:** subscribes at QoS 0 by default; there is currently no parameter to request QoS 1 and QoS 2 on subscribe.

 ---